antmd/cpp-notes/name-resolution.md

 One quirk when working with template functions that does not affect non-template functions is that such function calls have the potential to be seen by the compiler as not function calls at all!

-This can happen when making a call with explicit template parameters:
+This can happen when making a call with explicit template parameters to a template member function:

 ```
 make_thing<42>("hello");